xinyinghou/nested_dict_classroom/_sources/pps-OP.rst

 .. fillintheblank:: reflect_1_op

-    The following statements ask you about the usefulness of the **"Help" feature**.
-It includes using the initial Help, view Help again and regenerate Help.
+    The following statements ask you about the usefulness with the **"Help" feature**.
+It includes using the initial Help button, view Help again button and regenerate Help button.
 For each statement, please use the following scale to indicate what is most true for you.

     .. list-table::
        :align: center